learn-co-curriculum/dsc-data-fluency-enterprise-interpreting-data/README.md

   - Confusing or hard-to-read visualizations: The visualization should be easy to understand and interpret, rather than being confusing or difficult to read.

 In summary, it is important to avoid anything that could hinder the effectiveness of the visualization in communicating its message.

-## Assessment/learning check questions

-1. Find at least one “bad” graphic online in your field and lay out what is wrong with it and how it could be improved to better tell a truthful, clarifying story.